During Covid-19 Endemic

-We are following updated procedures and guidelines provided by the Center for Disease Control and Prevention (CDC), The Oregon Health Authority (OHA) and local health departments to help keep your family members and our Neuro team safe and healthy.
-Please see below for details regarding in-clinic services, what to do when you are sick, arrival, and check in guidelines
+We are following updated procedures and guidelines provided by the Center for Disease Control and Prevention (CDC)and The Oregon Health Authority to help keep your family members and our Neuro team safe and healthy.

 In-Clinic Services